sivanadler/foodie-cli-application/README.md

 ## INSTRUCTIONS
 1. In your command line, run 'ruby ./bin/run.rb'.
 2. Now you're on the home page.
 You can navigate the app with the arrow keys and select a field by hitting enter.
 Either sign in if you have an account, or feel free to create yourself an account.
-  - IF you're creating an account, answer some questions and Foodie will store your info in your profile.
+  - IF you're creating an account, answer some questions and Foodie will store your info in Foodie's database.
+Next time you use Foodie, just log in with your name.
-  - IF you've got an account, sign in...
-Foodie has your info!
+  - IF you've got an account, sign in with your name...
+Foodie's database has your info!
 3. Ok... now we're in!
 You're seeing the main menu.
 You've got two options.
 You can either create a new post (maybe you ate something awesome and want everyone to know) OR you can just search Foodie for suggestions on what/where to get lunch today.
-  - IF you're creating a new post, move to step 4
-  - IF you're searching, move to step 5
-4. To create a post, just answer some questions and your post will be saved!
+  - IF you're creating a new post, just answer some questions and your post will be saved!
-5. If you're searching the app, there's a lot you can search for.
+  - IF you're searching Foodie, there's a lot you can search for.
 Navigate the search menu with the arrow keys to search for whatever you're in the mood for.
-6. Once you've finished a post or a search, you'll have the option to either continue back to the main menu, or just exit.
+4. Once you've finished a post or a search, you'll have the option to either continue back to the main menu, or just exit.
 Make your selection and enjoy!

 ## CONTRIBUTORS GUIDE
 1. Fork and clone this repo